muqiuhan/xfri-theme/VSCode/autumn-dark-theme/README.md

 # INTRODUCTION
+Pure black theme, like a cup of hot tea in the dark night.
-This is the VSCode branch of the Autumn Theme theme series
+This is the VSCode branch of the Autumn Theme theme series.

 # PREVIEW